XintongWang4869/LittleLemon/instructions.md

-build two APIs.
-One API to order food using the Menu API.
-You need to build the Table booking API to facilitate reserving a table for dining in the restaurant on a specific date and for a certain number of people.
+This project has built two REST APIs:

-By the end of this project, you will have built REST APIs for ordering food using the Menu API and reserving the table using the Booking API.
+* The Menu API: used to order food using the

-project下的urls.py: url dispatcher
+* the Table booking API: used to facilitate reserving a table for dining in the restaurant on a specific date and for a certain number of people.

 ## Step-by-Step Guide